1st Special Service Brigade: D-Day, Sword

 Lovat's forces pressed on, Lovat himself advancing with parts of his brigade from Sword to Pegasus Bridge, which had been obstinately defended by men of the British 6th Airborne Division who had landed in the early hours.
-The commandos arrived almost exactly on time, (late by about two minutes), for which Lord Lovat apologised to Lieutenant Colonel Richard Geoffrey Pine-Coffin, of the 7th Parachute Battalion.
+The commandos arrived later than expected by about an hour and a half, for which Lord Lovat apologised to Lieutenant Colonel Richard Geoffrey Pine-Coffin, of the 7th Parachute Battalion.
 The commandos ran across Pegasus Bridge, to the sound of Bill Millin's bagpipes.
 Despite rushing across in small groups, twelve men were killed by sniper fire, mostly shot in the head; the men crossing the bridge wore helmets rather than berets from then on.
 They went on to establish defensive positions around Ranville, east of the River Orne.
 The bridges were relieved later in the day by elements of the British 3rd Infantry Division.

 During an attack on the village of Bréville on 12 June, Lord Lovat was seriously wounded while observing an artillery bombardment by the 51st (Highland) Infantry Division.
-A stray shell fell short of its target and landed amongst the officers, killing Lieutenant-Colonel A. P. Johnston, commanding officer of the 12th Parachute Battalion, and seriously wounding Brigadier Hugh Kindersley of the 6th Airlanding Brigade.
+A stray shell fell short of its target and landed amongst the officers, killing Lieutenant-Colonel A. P. Johnson, commanding officer of the 12th Parachute Battalion, and seriously wounding Brigadier Hugh Kindersley of the 6th Airlanding Brigade.

 On 1 August, the Brigade was ordered to seize and hold a section of high ground by dawn the following day.
 This was in support of a further advance to Dozule, by 6th Airborne Division.
 No.4 Commando led with Nos.3, 45 and 6 following.
 The Brigade infiltrated the enemy line and reached their objective before the Germans realized it.
 There were four counter-attacks throughout the day but the brigade held firm.

 1st Special Service Brigade returned to England on 8–9 September 1944, landing at Southampton and Gosport.
 During this period new volunteers were recruited and trained.
 No.4 Commando was later sent back to the continent to take over from the shattered 46 (RM) Commando, which was down to a strength of 200 men.

 In December 1944 all Special Service Brigades were renamed Commando Brigades, but with the same Brigade number, so 1st Special Service Brigade was now 1st Commando Brigade.

 About the same time there were plans to send 1 Commando Brigade to the Far East, but due to the German counter-offensive in the Ardennes over the New Year and in January, they returned to mainland Europe.